shreyaseebais/LearningJavascript/README.md

 You create a promise using the Promise constructor, which takes a function (called the executor) as its argument.
 This executor function has two parameters: resolve and reject.

-* resolve: Call this function when the operation is successful.
+* resolve: Call this function when the operation is successful(also called fulfilled).
 * reject: Call this function when the operation fails.

 ```javascript